Suzanne McKeever, M.ED, CCC-SLP

 Laurie Lanning, MPH, OTR/L

 Occupational Therapist , Co-Owner

 Laurie received her degree in occupational therapy from Tufts University, her Master’s in public health from University of North Carolina and has over 25 years of experience in pediatric occupational therapy.
 She has worked at The Kennedy Krieger Institute at Johns Hopkins, in early intervention for the state of North Carolina, at Lenox Baker Children’s Hospital at Duke University Medical Center, Children’s Hospital in Richmond, and 13 years at Integrated Therapy Services.
 Laurie has certification or advanced training in the following programs/areas: SIPT (Sensory Integration and Praxis Test) certification, SOS (Sequential Oral Sensory) Approach To Feeding, Certification in early intervention, Therapeutic Listening, DIR/Floor Time, The Alert Program For Self-Regulation, The Wilbarger Deep Pressure Protocol, and the Orton-Gillingham approach to reading.
 Laurie loves working with children and their families and feels fortunate to be working alongside such a talented group of therapists and in a profession that she truly loves.
-Laurie and her husband have a daughter who is a Senior at James Madison University, two cats, and two dogs.
+Laurie and her husband have a daughter at James Madison University, two cats, and two dogs.